KanchanCS/Python_Data_Structure/Topic/Assignment_statement.md

     * float - fractional numbers
 * 178, -3, 4283829 are values of type int
 * 37.82, -0.01, 28.7998 are values of type float

+# int vs float

+* Why are these different types ?

+* Internally, a value is stored as a finite sequence of 0's and 1's (binary digits, or bits)

+* For an int, the sequence is read off as a binary number

+* For a float, this sequence breaks up into a mantissa and exponent

+    * Like " scientific" notation 0.602 X 10^24